-Well, an MVP is a lightweight early-version of your product.
-A prototype is also a lightweight early-version of your product.
+Well, a prototype is a lightweight early-version of your product.
+And an MVP is also a lightweight early-version of your product.

 …if only it were that simple.
 While in theory MVPs and prototypes seem like the same thing, and both are part of agile product development, there are a few key differences.

 Here we’re going to take you through everything you need to know about prototypes and MVPs.
 We’ll look at: